MaximeLeherle/Transpiler_Linear_Regression_Python_To_C/README.md

 ### Python

-We have the file src/transpiler.py.
+We have the file `src/transpiler.py`.
 This is the main file it will load the model and create the .c file.

 There are 3 possibilities :
-    -    - Either a file is specified and so we will load this file and use it for the c code
+    - Either a file is specified and so we will load this file and use it for the c code
     - Or no file is specified and in this case we use the file of california of skleran.
 We create it and save it then we use it for the c code
     - And if the file california.joblib is already existing and no file is specified then we load it and use it.

 ### Sh

-The test.sh file is there to launch the python script without argument so on the california.joblib file and then it will launch the C file created.
+The `test.sh` file is there to launch the python script without argument so on the `california.joblib` file and then it will launch the C file created.

 ## Use